HUIXIN-TW/Resume/index.md

 ### **[CPA Australia (CPAA) Member](https://www.cpaaustralia.com.au)** `2020.7 - Current`

--   Financial Reporting, High Distinction
+-   Financial Reporting `HD`

 ### **CPA Taiwan** `2015.10 - Current`

--   Cost and Management Accountin, High Distinction
+-   Cost and Management Accountin `HD``

 ### **SLB Data Science Hackathon** `2023.9 - 2023.10`

 - Prototype Solution Presentation `3rd`
   - Developed a mining exploration lithology identification model using LSTM.
-  - Addressed challenges in accurately identifying lithology in mining exploration data.
   - Collaborated with a multidisciplinary team on data collection, and model development.
 - Creative Poster at the WA Mining Conference `4th`
   - Designed an engaging and informative poster showcasing the applications and benefits of the developed model.
-  - Presented findings at the conference, highlighting the impact of accurate lithology identification in mining exploration.
+  - Presented findings at the conference, highlighting the impact of accurate lithology identification.

 ---